ADVERTISEMENT

 "Stop posting flaming sacks of dogshit through my bird-letterbox!
 I may look like Satan's rectum after an attack of explosive diarrhoea, but I'll be a swan one day.
 I don't think I need

-to tell you what belligerent bastards
+to tell you what belligerent bastardsthosethings can be."

 That's The Ugly Duckling to the best of my recollection, anyway.
 My mother did tend to drink heavily, so the story she imparted to me all those years ago may not be quite the official rendition.
 My point, whatever it was, is there nonetheless.